shell-raiser/portfolio/README.md

-# Default starter for Gridsome

-This is the project you get when you run `gridsome create new-project`.
+# My Potential Portfolio, still heavily under development ⚠️

+Made with Gridsome, Vue.js and Vuetify

+## How to use this code
-### 1. Install Gridsome CLI tool if you don't have
+### 1. Install Gridsome CLI tool and other packages

-`npm install --global @gridsome/cli`
+    npm install

-### 2. Create a Gridsome project

-1. `gridsome create my-gridsome-site` to install default starter
-2. `cd my-gridsome-site` to open the folder
-3. `gridsome develop` to start a local dev server at `http://localhost:8080`
+### 2. `gridsome develop` to start a local dev server at `http://localhost:8080`

-4. Happy coding 🎉🙌
-# portfolio
+### 3. `gridsome build` to build the files.